Volt Romania: History

 The party emerged in 2017 as part of the pro-European movement Volt Europa against anti-democratic, illiberal and populist tendencies.
-It initially focused on citizens' initiatives, launched an initiative to motivate the diaspora to participate in the 2019 European elections and took part in the years of protests for more rule of law.
+It initially focused on supporting citizens' initiatives, launched to motivate the diaspora to participate in the 2019 European elections and took part in the years of protests for more rule of law.
 In doing so, it initiated the #12days (#12zile) campaign and organised protests for the rule of law and against the government.

 In January 2020, the group applied to be registered as a political party, but the competent court rejected the application, citing the movement's transnational and progressive character and lack of national identity.
 12 months later, on 19 February 2021, the Bucharest Court of Appeal ruled in favour of the party, which was thus officially admitted.
-Its founders are Ștefan Florea, Ionuț Lăcustă, Cristina Săracu and Remus Grecu.
+Its founders are Ștefan Florea, Ionuț Lăcustă, Cristina Săracu, Remus Grecu and Edinger Otmar.
 This makes it the 15th nationally registered party of Volt Europa.

 At its first national general assembly in June 2021, the party elected Ștefan Florea and Cristina Săracu as new chairpersons with a term limited to 6 months.
+At the fourth party congress, Mihaela Sirițanu and Ciprian Sandu were elected as new chairpersons.

+In June 2023, the party hosted the General Assembly of Volt Europa and organised a big rally for the inclusion of Romania in the Schengen area.

 Since its foundation, the party has been working to build structures for the 2024 European and parliamentary elections.